Euro 2022: How Sarina Wiegman's ruthless European style has changed England's fortunes

 She favours consistency, but more importantly, she knows how to orchestrate this England team.

 The age-old proverb applies; 'never change a winning team'.
-But that isn't why England have remained unchanged.
+But that isn't why England remained unchanged.
 It's because Wiegman has utmost faith in the responsibility bestowed upon each player, and their value is no more or less worthy from the substitutes bench.
-In fact, it's because each of Russo's introductions have been so impactful that she cannot get a start.
+In fact, it's precisely because each of Russo's introductions had been so impactful that she didn't manage to obtain a start all tournament.

-Her title role is 'super sub' and she's playing it to perfection.
-Don't forget that Ellen White has run herself into the ground for an hour, displacing defenders and questioning their positional play at every turn, prior to Russo's timely arrival.
-That's the strategy, and it works.
+Her title role was 'super sub' and she played it to perfection.
+Don't forget that Ellen White had run herself into the ground for an hour, displacing defenders and questioning their positional play at every turn, prior to Russo's timely arrival.
+That's the strategy, and it worked.
 Plan B, C and D are all well-rehearsed and can be unleashed at any time.

+Ella Toone's trajectory is similar.
+Her entries against Spain and Germany changed the face of those games, and therefore England's course in the competition.
+Entrusted with the role of 'difference maker', her quality came to the fore exactly when Wiegman needed it most.

-Individuals are thriving, not least Golden Boot contender Beth Mead who was axed from previous Lionesses squads and Team GB at the Tokyo Olympics based on a perceived lack of form.
+Individuals thrived, not least Golden Boot winner Beth Mead who was axed from previous Lionesses squads and Team GB at the Tokyo Olympics based on a perceived lack of form.

 Wiegman's "no-nonsense" approach has also helped build greater confidence in performances, midfielder Kiera Walsh explained recently.
+That's the very foundation of Dutch principles.
 The focus is always on England's strengths, not the opponent's.
 That belief has permeated every England display at this tournament, so much so that pundits and bookmakers alike had the Lionesses pegged as favourites to dislodge FIFA's second-best ranked team in the world, Sweden.
-They did so in style.
+They did so in style, before then taking down the most decorated side in the history of women's European Championships.

 Their pressing game has also improved, a hallmark of Wiegman's continental upbringing.
 White and Mead have both been the beneficiary of a high press that has led to a turnover of possession and soon after a goal, most notably against Norway.

-Russo's strike against Sweden - a moment of solo magic - was possible because Walsh won the ball deep in Swedish territory before feeding Fran Kirby, who in turn found the intrepid feet of the Man United forward.
-This side is packed full of technicians.
+Russo's strike against Sweden - a moment of solo magic - was possible because Walsh won the ball deep in Swedish territory before feeding Fran Kirby, who in turn found the intrepid feet of the Man Utd forward.
+Incidentally, it was a world-class Walsh pass that found Toone breaking the lines in the 62nd minute of Sunday's final.
+This squad is packed full of technicians.

-Unfazed by the burden of expectation, England have never been better placed to cap a momentous summer of football with a winner's medal and their first-ever major honours on July 31.
-Yet the camp is relaxed.
-That's the very foundation of Dutch principles and, collectively, the group believe in that process.
+Unfazed by the burden of expectation, England were able to rise to the occasion and cap a record-breaking summer of football with their first-ever major honours.
+Yet Wiegman's business-like approach has already set sights on next year's World Cup.
+"The journey has just begun," defender Williamson said at a post-Euros celebration event in Trafalgar Square on Monday afternoon.

-Wiegman has transformed this side into hotly-tipped tournament favourites in less than a year and knows all too well how to handle the pressure amplified by home nation hysteria.
-If this is what can be achieved in under 12 months, every Lionesses fan has the right to be tremendously optimistic about what the future holds.
+Wiegman has transformed this side into big tournament contenders - and now winners - in less than a year, while also seamlessly managing the pressure amplified by home nation hysteria.
+If this is what can be achieved in under 12 months, all Lionesses fans have the right to be tremendously optimistic about what the future holds.

+But for now, everyone can rest easy, safe in the knowledge that football has once again found its rightful home.